Tree-OPO: Off-policy Monte Carlo Tree-Guided Advantage Optimization for Multistep Reasoning

 \subsection{Theoretical Analysis}

-\paragraph{Key assumptions.} We make three short, explicit assumptions used in our statements below (the appendix gives the formal versions and discusses relaxations): \begin{enumerate}[nosep] \item \textbf{Constraint consistency.} The ordering set $\mathcal C_{\mathrm{order}}$ constructed from MCTS traces is non-contradictory (acyclic).
-If violated, we use a penalized/soft relaxation (Appendix~\ref{appendix:theory}). \item \textbf{Convexified/soft normalization.} For theoretical guarantees we analyze a convexified SAE program (RMS equality relaxed to a convex ball) or its penalized counterpart; this leaves the intuitive constraints intact while producing a closed, (locally) well-behaved feasible set (Appendix~\ref{appendix:theory}). \item \textbf{Standard SGD regularity.} The objective $J(\theta)$ has Lipschitz gradients and the log-policy gradients are uniformly bounded; these are the usual assumptions needed to relate gradient-noise to sample complexity. \end{enumerate}
+\paragraph{Key assumptions.} We make three short, explicit assumptions used in our statements below: \begin{enumerate}[label=(A\arabic*), nosep] \item \textbf{Constraint consistency.} The ordering set $\mathcal C_{\mathrm{order}}$ constructed from MCTS traces is non-contradictory (acyclic).
+If violated, we use a penalized/soft relaxation. \item \textbf{Convexified/soft normalization.} For theoretical guarantees we analyze a convexified SAE program (RMS equality relaxed to a convex ball) or its penalized counterpart; this leaves the intuitive constraints intact while producing a closed, (locally) well-behaved feasible set. \item \textbf{Policy Gradient Regularity.} The log-policy gradients are uniformly bounded in expectation, a standard condition required to formally analyze the variance of the gradient estimator. \end{enumerate}

 The formal, assumption-aware statements and complete proofs are deferred to Appendix~\ref{appendix:theory}.
-Below we state the results used in the text and give short proof sketches to clarify the mechanism. \tu{The learning objective is the standard expected policy return, $J(\theta) = \mathbb{E}_{\tau \sim \pi_\theta}[r(\tau)]$.}
+Below we state the results used in the text and give short proof sketches to clarify the mechanism.
+The learning objective is the standard expected policy return, $J(\theta) = \mathbb{E}_{\tau \sim \pi_\theta}[r(\tau)]$.

-\begin{lemma}[Unbiasedness~\cite{williams1992simple}] Let \( \widehat{g} = \frac{1}{K} \sum_{k=1}^K a_k\,\nabla_\theta \log \pi_\theta(a_k \mid p_k) \), where \( a_k = r_k - \alpha V(p_k) \) and \(V(p)\) is any deterministic function of the prefix.
+\begin{lemma}[Unbiasedness~\citep{williams1992simple}] Let \( \widehat{g} = \frac{1}{K} \sum_{k=1}^K a_k\,\nabla_\theta \log \pi_\theta(a_k \mid p_k) \), where \( a_k = r_k - \alpha V(p_k) \) and \(V(p)\) is any deterministic function of the prefix.
 Then

 \end{lemma} \paragraph{Comment.} This standard result confirms that the policy gradient estimate is invariant in expectation to the subtraction of an arbitrary state-dependent baseline $V(p)$.
 The practical consequence is that the problem of estimator variance can be addressed independently of gradient unbiasedness.
 This licenses the search for an optimal variance-reducing baseline, which the subsequent lemma provides.